substance/substance/README.md

 We also setup a registry for components (such as Paragraph) and tools (e.g. EmphasisTool, StrongTrool).
 Our editor will then be able to dynamically retrieve the right view component for a certain node type.

-### 2-column editing

-We provide a framework, that allows building

 <!-- ## Getting started